matrix-org/msc-chatbot/README.md

 # MSC Chat Bot

-Allows for interactive MSC metadata queries as well as a daily summary of active MSCs.
+Allows for interactive MSC metadata queries as well as a daily summary of current MSC status.

-"Active" is defined to being an MSC either in proposed FCP or FCP state.

 ## Commands

-List the currently active MSCs.
+Commands are prefaced with `mscbot:`.
+Pills also work.

+Syntax:

 ```
-mscbot: show active
+mscbot: <command>
 ```

+### Available Commands

+`show new` - Show MSCs that still require review.

+`show pending` - Show MSCs which are pending a FCP.
+These need review from team members.

+`show fcp` - Show MSCs that are current in FCP.

+`show all` - Combined response of all of the above.